HalilDeniz/CryptoChat/Readme.md

-# **CryptChat**: Beyond Secure Messaging 🛡️
+# **CryptoChat**: Beyond Secure Messaging 🛡️

 <img src="source/server-client-listener-1.png">

-Welcome to **CryptChat** - where conversations remain truly private.
+Welcome to **CryptoChat** - where conversations remain truly private.
 Built on the robust Python ecosystem, our application ensures that every word you send is wrapped in layers of encryption.
-Whether you're discussing sensitive business details or sharing personal stories, **CryptChat** provides the sanctuary you need in the digital age.
+Whether you're discussing sensitive business details or sharing personal stories, **CryptoChat** provides the sanctuary you need in the digital age.
 Dive in, and experience the next level of secure messaging!

 ---

-## Features of **CryptChat** 🌟
+## Features of **CryptoChat** 🌟

 1. **End-to-End Encryption**: Every message is secured from sender to receiver, ensuring utmost privacy.
 2. **User-Friendly Interface**: Navigating and messaging is intuitive and simple, making secure conversations a breeze.
-3. **Multi-Platform Support**: Whether on a desktop or mobile device, **CryptChat** is always at your fingertips.
+3. **Multi-Platform Support**: Whether on a desktop or mobile device, **CryptoChat** is always at your fingertips.
 4. **Robust Backend**: Built on the powerful Python ecosystem, our chat is reliable and fast.
 5. **Open Source**: Dive into our codebase, contribute, and make it even better for everyone.
 6. **Multimedia Support**: Not just text - send encrypted images, videos, and files with ease.
 (Demo)